 Norman Vilalta has become an institution in the shoe world.
 The charismatic Argentinian-Spaniard learned bespoke shoemaking at Stefano Bemer in Italy, and now works from a studio in Barcelona.
 Bespoke is just one part nowadays though, his RTW collection has been growing steadily ever since the launch.

-Paolo Scafora is based in Naples, Italy, a brand that has developed their style in recent years, still distinctly Italian shoes, but with more classically styled last shapes and tighter sole edges.
-The shoes are hand welted with machine-made sole stitch, and have leather stiffeners both in heel and toe.
+Paolo Scafora is based in Naples, Italy, a brand that has developed its style in recent years, still distinctly Italian shoes, but with more classically styled last shapes and tighter sole edges.
+The shoes are hand welted with machine-made sole stitch and have leather stiffeners both in heel and toe.
 Superbly made.

 Septieme Largeur is one of the most successful French brands of Goodyear welted shoes, and has been around for a decade.
 Run by the legendary shoe entrepreneur Marcos Fernandez and his nephew Mathieu Priess, they have been doing everything right in this rather fierce competition in the domestic market and has also become a large international player.

 The shoes are Goodyear welted in Spain, often with rather slim wood pegged waists and elegant sleek lasts.
 The number of models offered are astonishing, and they continuously launch new interesting models and patinas.
 Priced at £230/€275

 Skolyx is a Swedish based online store, which sells a lot of shoe trees and shoe care, but is increasingly famous for its excellent selection of Spanish-made Goodyear welted shoes.
 The host Jesper Ingevaldsson of Shoegazing works for the company.
 Skolyx has a private label range of classic models produced on Mallorca with good specs for the price, things like leather board heel stiffeners and leathers from among other French tanneries Annonay and Du Puy.
 The starting price only £185/€220.